anurudhp/CPHaskell/Readme.md

 A collection of templates for (some) common Algorithms and Data Structures used in Competitive Programming.
 And some (attempted) solutions to problems and contests from online judges.

-I'm always open to suggestions to improve my code!
+I am always open to suggestions to improve my code!
 Feel free to drop me a message, or add an issue/PR.

 Language Extensions
 ===================